shivanker/razer-kbd-osx/README.md

 # osx-razer-blade
 Command-line application to control lights on Razer Blade that are running a Hackintosh (macOS on a non-Apple device).
 Successfully tested so far on a Razer Blade Stealth (Late 2017).
-The driver sshould support older and new Razer laptops as well.
-It supports various effects on the keyboard and the ability to turn the Razer logo on and off.
+The driver should work with older and new Razer laptops as well.
+It supports various effects on the keyboard and the ability to turn the monitor Razer logo on and off.

 This simple application builds on the porting work by @kprinssu and their https://github.com/kprinssu/osx-razer-blade project.
 The Razer driver was adapted from the Linux project, https://github.com/terrycain/razer-drivers/.